 Native to stream banks and lowlands in eastern North America.
-Very fast growth in early years; eventually becomes a pyramidal tree 50 to 90 ft. tall, 40 to 60 ft. wide.
-Trunk often forks near ground, but the tree can be trained to a single stem.
+Very fast growth in early years; eventually becomes a pyramidal tree 50–90 ft. tall and 40–60 ft. wide.
+Trunk often forks near the ground, but the tree can be trained to a single stem.
 Young bark is pinkish, very smooth, and shiny; on older trees, bark flakes and curls in cinnamon brown to blackish sheets.
-Diamond-shaped leaves are 1 to 3 in. long, bright glossy green above with silvery undersides.
+Diamond-shaped leaves are 1–3 in. long, bright glossy green above with silvery undersides.
 This is the most trouble-free birch.

 European native for rock gardens or naturalizing.
 In bulb and leaf, resembles small hyacinth, but 10-i...

 Grows to 2 ft. tall.
 Smooth deep green leaves with yellow variegation have a spicy apple fragrance and...